eagerr2/CountriesListProject/project_wk/README.md

 ## Data Initialisation

-After forking this repository, you will need to load the country data from the `countries.json` file to ensure the application functions properly.
-This file contains the data relating to country names, continents, and populations.
+After forking this repository, if the data is not populated, you will need to load the country data from the `countries.json` file to ensure the application functions properly.
+This file contains the data related to country names, continents, and populations.

-To load the data, you can use the following command within the root directory of the project to load the data and populate the database: python manage.py loaddata countries.json or python3 manage.py loaddata countries.json.
+To load the data, depending on your environment, you can use one of the following commands within the root directory of the project to load the data and populate the database: python manage.py loaddata countries.json or python3 manage.py loaddata countries.json.